The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Cosmological simulations of Self-Interacting Dark Matter

 We calculate two different inertia tensors: one three-dimensional tensor and a projected two-dimensional tensor.
 The projected inertia tensor can be more directly compared to observed galaxy shapes in photometric surveys, but accessing the three-dimensional information from the simulation allows us to investigate the impact of SIDM in IA to higher significance.
 We then denote the eigenvalues of each tensor as $a^2$, $b^2$ (and $c^2$), where $a^2>b^2>c^2$, each with a corresponding eigenvector defining its direction.
 We calculate the position angle of the major-axis, $a$ from its eigenvector and denote this $\theta$.
 The two-dimensional ellipticity of a galaxy is defined as \be e_{+,\times} = \frac{a^2-b^2}{a^2+b^2}[\cos(2\theta), \sin(2\theta)]. \ee The total 2D ellipticity of the galaxy is thus defined as $e=(a^2-b^2)/(a^2+b^2)$.

-Figure \ref{fig:shape_distribution} shows the distribution of projected 2D ellipticities (left hand panel), and 3D shapes with the ratios between the second-largest axis and the largest axis (semi-major, middle panel) and smallest axis (semi-minor) and the semi-major axis (right hand panel) for the four different dark matter models (varying colours).
-The solid lines shows the RIT and the dotted line, the SIT.
+Figure \ref{fig:shape_distribution} shows the distribution of projected 2D ellipticities (left hand column), and 3D shapes with the ratios between the second-largest axis and the largest axis (semi-major, middle column) and smallest axis (semi-minor) and the semi-major axis (right hand column) for the four different dark matter models (varying colours).
+The top row shows the SIT and the bottom row, the RIT.
 All the curves in this plot correspond to shape measurements taken within 100 physical kpc.
 We refer results for shapes starting from 30 physical kpc in Section \ref{sec:30}.
+We note that the distributions may seem immediately broader than what is observed in the literature, however this is due to the choice of ellipticity in equation \eqref{eq:2dshape2}.
+Often $|e| = (a-b)/(a+b)$ is chosen, resulting in a narrower distribution.

 RIT shapes result in higher values for the 3D axis ratios.
 This is expected, since the RIT measurement tends to circularize them.
 A similar effect can be seen in the 2D shapes, where RIT results in lower values of $e$.
 An increasing value of SIDM cross-section results in further circularization of the shapes.
 This results agrees with previous studies looking at the shape of dark matter halos in SIDM cosmologies \citep{SIDM_shapes,RobertsonBAHAMAS}.
 The velocity-dependent model yields shapes with a distribution that is very similar to the SIDM1 model, where $\sigma_{\rm DM}=1.0$ cm$^2/$g.
 This is expected since the effective mass of the sample is $\sim10^{14}M_\odot$ and at this halo mass $\sigma_{\rm DM}(v=500$km/s$)\sim1.0$ cm$^2/$g \citep{RobertsonBAHAMAS}.